What is SMP?

 An announcement of the SMP program to participating schools is made in August for the fall program and in December for the spring program.

-Applications will be taken only for the coming academic year and will be granted as the number of registered students for the in-person session does not exceed the maximum number of about 120 per session.
-The students must satisfy the eligibility requirements.
+Applications will be taken only for the coming academic year and will be granted as the number of registered students does not exceed the maximum number of about 150 per session.
+Students must satisfy the eligibility requirements.

 Important notes: